andymantell/commerce-postal-code-filter/README.txt

-Provides postcode blacklisting functionality for Drupal Commerce, allowing you to specify full or partial postcodes which cannot complete checkout.
-This might be used for example if you did not want to deliver to certain areas of the country.
+Provides postcode blacklisting and whitelisting functionality for Drupal Commerce, allowing you to specify full or partial postcodes which can or cannot complete checkout.
+This might be used for example if you did no want to deliver to certain areas of the country.

 Planned features: